Alamo Race Track

 Alamo Race Track is a rock band from Amsterdam, Netherlands.
-They have released four full-length albums.
+They have released five full-length albums.

 History

-Early days (2001-2002)
+Early days (2001–2002)

 In 2001 the band Redivider lost keyboard player Diederik Nomden.
 The remaining members began what is now known as Alamo Race Track.
 They felt that Nomden's departure affected the band's sound, so they took on a new band name, Alamo Race Track.
 Under this name, David Corel, Guy Bours, Len Lucieer and Ralph Mulder started to record new demo tracks.

 After supporting Daryll-Ann on a tour in early 2002, Excelsior Recordings signed the band.
 The following year the band played many high-profile shows, resulting in good reviews from various Dutch magazines.

-Birds At Home (2003-2005)
+Birds At Home (2003–2005)

 After completing several side projects, playing with Daryll-Ann and Bram Vermeulen, the members got back together in early 2003.
 Together with producer Frans Hagenaars the band recorded the tracks for their debut album, Birds At Home.
 These Sessions took place in Hagenaars' studio in Weesp.
 The album was completed in June of that year.

 Birds At Home was released in the Netherlands on September 1, 2003.
 The album became a moderate success in the Dutch pop music charts.

 The band plays a number of prestigious festivals in the Netherlands such as Noorderslag, The Music in My Head and Lowlands in 2003.
 In addition, Alamo Race Track visits England, playing at The City in Manchester and during the MusicWork showcase in Glasgow.

 While playing at the South by South West festival in Austin, Texas the band was noticed by a representative of Fargo Records.
 This meeting leads to a licensing deal for France.
 Birds At Home was released in France in early 2005.
 Following this, the band toured France in June.
 The band's popularity in France exceeds that of the Netherlands.